alexdegg/IMDb-Analysis/README.md

 ## Dashboard

-Looker studio was used for visualizations with (2 tiles)[source]
+Visualizations are crafted in [Looker Studio](source), which helps in presenting the data analysis through interactive elements and insights.

 # How to reproduce

-Next steps will help to reproduce the project
+Follow these steps to replicate the project:

 ## Setting up a virtual machine

-The best practice to setup a virtual machine is to follow a fully completed guide from [DeZoomcamp](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=15).
-This video includes:
-Generating SSH keys
-Creating a virtual machine on GCP
-Connecting to the VM with SSH
-Installing Anaconda (not necessary)
-Installing Docker
-Creating SSH config file
-Accessing the remote machine with VS Code and SSH remote Installing docker-compose
-Installing pgcli (not necessary)
-Port-forwarding with VS code: connecting to pgAdmin and Jupyter from the local computer (not necessary, but port forwarding part is useful)
-Installing Terraform (as example)
-Using sftp for putting the credentials to the remote machine Shutting down and removing the instance

-Also we need a fully setupped BigQuery on Google cloud with proper permissions.
+It is recommended to use the comprehensive guide provided by [DeZoomcamp](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=15), covering all necessary steps from generating SSH keys to setting up and connecting to a virtual machine on GCP.

 ## Uploading raw data to BigQuery

-I'm using VS Code to connect to my virtual machine.
+* Utilize VS Code to connect to your virtual machine.
-Mage AI used as orchestator tool that uploads the dataset to BigQuery everyday.
+* Employ Mage AI as the orchestration tool for uploading datasets to BigQuery daily.
-If you want to reproduce my project, then clone my repo to your machine.
+* Follow the instructions to configure and use Mage AI effectively for data management:

+1. Clone the repo to your machine
-1. Navigate to mage-data and start command
+2. Navigate to mage-data and start command
 ```
 docker-compose build
 docker-compose up
 ```
-2. To config Mage AI add your .json API key from Google Cloud to mage-data/ folder
+3. To config Mage AI add your .json API key from Google Cloud to mage-data/ folder
-2. After that Mage AI is up and can be connected on localhost:6789.
+4. After that Mage AI is up and can be connected on localhost:6789.
-3. In pipelines blocks for loading and uploading data was created
+5. Run pipelines manually or create triggers to run on schedule

 image about pipelines

-4. Run pipelines manually or create triggers to run on schedule

 image triggers

-5. Open BigQuery on Google cloud and look at uploaded data
+6. Data uploaded to BigQuery

 BigQuery image imdb data

 ## Transforming using dbt

-1. Create dbt account, setup the project.
-Follow the (instructions)[https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md] to setup it properly
-2. Connect your account to github in profile settings
-3. Run dbt build
+Set up a dbt account and configure your project according to the provided instructions.
+Integrate your dbt account with GitHub for seamless project management and version control.
+Execute dbt builds to process and transform the data for analysis.

+1. Set up a dbt account and configure your project according to the provided (instructions)[https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md].
+2. Integrate your dbt account with GitHub for seamless project management and version control.
+3. Execute dbt builds to process and transform the data for analysis.
 4. The new dataset created in BigQuery with several view and materialized table.
 Common data is partitioned and clustered.

 imdb dbt image

 ## Dashboard

-1. Create a new report in Looker Studio
-2. Add BigQuery table (filmes_by_genre table in my project) as data source
+1. Initiate a new report in Looker Studio and link the BigQuery table as a data source.
-3. Create a tile and configure as you like
+2. Customize the visualization tiles according to the project requirements to effectively communicate the analysis results.

 Looker studio data source image